crazyguitar/Libefaxx/experiments/README.md

 ## Multi-EFA Data Distribution: Round-Robin vs Split Strategies

-We evaluated two strategies for distributing data across multiple EFAs: round-robin assignment and data splitting.
-In round-robin mode, each buffer is assigned to a different EFA in rotation, allowing independent transfers to overlap.
-In split mode, a single buffer is partitioned across all EFAs, with each EFA transferring a portion of the data in parallel.
+When utilizing multiple EFA devices, the data distribution strategy significantly impacts both throughput and latency.
+Choosing the optimal strategy depends on the workload characteristics: whether transferring multiple independent buffers or a single large buffer.
+This section compares two strategies for distributing data across multiple EFAs: **round-robin assignment** and **data splitting**.

+**Round-Robin:** Each buffer is assigned to a different EFA in rotation (buffer A → EFA 0, buffer B → EFA 1, etc.), enabling concurrent independent transfers to overlap.
+This approach maximizes aggregate throughput when multiple buffers are in flight simultaneously, as each EFA operates independently without coordination overhead.
+Round-robin is optimal for workloads with multiple independent buffers targeting different endpoints, such as parameter server updates or gradient aggregation across multiple peers.

+**Data Splitting:** A single buffer is partitioned across all EFAs, with each EFA transferring a portion in parallel (e.g., a 1 GB buffer split into 4 × 256 MB chunks).
+This approach minimizes latency for individual large transfers by parallelizing the data path, but requires coordination to reassemble the buffer at the destination.
+Data splitting is optimal for large single-buffer transfers where minimizing latency is critical, such as broadcasting model weights or collecting large activation tensors.

-Our results show that round-robin achieves higher bandwidth when transferring multiple independent buffers, as concurrent transfers can fully overlap.
+**Key Finding:** Round-robin achieves higher aggregate bandwidth for multiple independent buffers due to transfer overlap.
 However, for large single-buffer transfers (e.g., 1 GB), round-robin provides no latency benefit since the entire buffer still traverses a single channel.
-In contrast, splitting the buffer across all EFAs—where each EFA transfers only 256 MB—significantly reduces latency by parallelizing the transfer.
+Splitting across EFAs (4 × 256 MB) significantly reduces latency by parallelizing the transfer path.

 ```
  Round-Robin (per-buffer assignment)      |    Data Splitting (per-chunk assignment)